-Independent youth advocates are available through VOYCE Whakarongo Mai (VOYCE)28 who are an independent advocacy organisation contracted by Oranga Tamariki to support mokopuna in care.
+Independent youth advocates are available through VOYCE Whakarongo Mai (VOYCE)28 who are an independent advocacy organisation supporting mokopuna in care.
 How to contact VOYCE was clearly displayed in the units so mokopuna knew how to contact an advocate.

-Example of a notice board with information for mokopuna.
+Example of a notice board with information for mokopuna

-VOYCE kaimahi are contracted by Oranga Tamariki to visit residences regularly and they visit Epuni every Monday and work towards building rapport with mokopuna in order to offer support in navigating issues related to mokopuna wellbeing whilst in care.
+VOYCE kaimahi visit Oranga Tamariki residences regularly.
+They visit Epuni every Monday and work towards building rapport with mokopuna in order to offer support in navigating issues related to mokopuna wellbeing whilst in care.
 VOYCE advocacy support at Epuni residence begins as soon as mokopuna are admitted, using an opt-out model that requires mokopuna to request if they no longer wish to use the service.
 This is the consistent approach used for all residences operated by Oranga Tamariki.